Sorry, you need to enable JavaScript to visit this website.

 Main challenges to social inclusion

-Lastly, according to the UNHCR report regarding “The Integration of Refugees in Cyprus: Social Inclusion and Discrimination”, “discrimination is inextricably linked to lack of acceptance of diversity, which was acknowledged as a major obstacle to social inclusion…in incidents occurred at work and school”.
+Lastly, according to the UNHCR report of 2019 entitled 'The Integration of Refugees in Cyprus: Social Inclusion and Discrimination', “discrimination is inextricably linked to lack of acceptance of diversity, which was acknowledged as a major obstacle to social inclusion…in incidents occurred at work and school”.
+Complementing these findings, in a 2025 roundtable on refugee inclusion, the UNHCR Representative in Cyprus, noted that, “we are witnessing a worrying rise in xenophobia and racism in Cyprus, which is affecting the core safety of refugee and migrant communities, families, livelihoods and individuals...”; a case that undermines meaningful integration and limit access to educational and economic opportunities for young refugees and asylum‑seeking children and youth.

 Main concepts

 There is no national definition of social inclusion.
-However, the main concepts associated to social inclusion, as stated in the Strategy of Social Policy 2022-2027 ("Στρατηγική για την Κοινωνική Πολιτική 2022-2027") prepared by the Ministry of Labour, Welfare and Social Insurance can be summarized to the following areas: poverty indicators or social exclusion indicators, inclusion for persons with disabilities, support programmes for children, women and families, creation of new jobs, social cohesion and social welfare.
+However, the main concepts associated with social inclusion, as stated in the Strategy of Social Policy 2022-2027 (Στρατηγική για την Κοινωνική Πολιτική 2022-2027) can be summarized to the following areas: poverty indicators or social exclusion indicators, inclusion for persons with disabilities, support programmes for children, women and families, creation of new jobs, social cohesion and social welfare.
+In the context of youth, these concepts particularly relate to young jobseekers, students, and young families.